Uvalde mayor: Release of surveillance video among ‘most chicken things’ he’s seen - NewsBreak

 Uvalde mayor: Release of surveillance video among ‘most chicken things’ he’s seen

-McLaughlin made the comments during a town council meeting Tuesday night, criticizing both the Austin American-Statesman and a partnering ABC affiliate news station for releasing the footage on Tuesday ahead of the city’s planned release on Sunday.
+McLaughin made the comments during a town council meeting Tuesday night, criticizing both the Austin-American Statesman and a partnering ABC affiliate news station for releasing the footage on Tuesday ahead of the city’s planned release on Sunday.

 “There’s no reason for the families to have to see that,” the mayor said.
 “They were going to see the video, but they didn’t need to see the gunman coming in and hear the gunshots.
 They don’t need to relive that — they’ve been through enough.
 That was the most chicken way to put the video out.”